(Originally published March 2, 2021 updated February 26, 2022)

 I share because I can relate some to you rocking readers if you are ESL bloggers: English Second Language.
 I love all my readers from all over the globe: our Pakistani buddies, Indian buddies, Cambodian buddies, Indonesian buddies, Bangladeshi buddies….and of course, I love everybody who stops by BFP so I can pull the wool over your eyes a few times weekly.

 Anyway, I wrote this post to help you knife through the scary, uncomfortable, freeing, elating and intimidating wave of emotions that may flood your being at times, if you want to build a successful blog – in English – but fear wading into English-speaking blogging waters regularly.
+Bloggers become highly successful even if English is not their native language.
+Becoming a pro blogger involves communicating effectively enough to:

 Follow these tips to grow a successful blog in English if you are a non-native English speaker.

-1: Watch Netflix
+1: Watch Netflix in English

 This one is easy.